ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 # Standard C++

 When I originally discussed Standard C++, I approached it from its flagship API — `std::wstring_convert<…>` — and all the problems therein.
 But, there was a layer beneath that I had filed away as "trash", but that could still be used to get around many of `std::wstring_convert<…>`'s glaring issue.
 For example, `wstring_convert::to_bytes` always returns a new `std::string`-alike by-value, meaning that there's no room to pre-allocate or pre-reserve data (giving it the worst of the allocation penalty and any pessimistic growth sizing as the string is converted).
 It also always assumes that the "output" type is `char`-based, while the input type is `Elem`-based.
-Coupled with the by-value, allocated return types, it makes it impossible to save on space or time, or make it interoperable with a wide variety of containers (e.g., `TArray<…>` from Unreal Engine or `boost::static_vector`), requiring an additional copy to but it into something as simple as a `std::vector`.
+Coupled with the by-value, allocated return types, it makes it impossible to save on space or time, or make it interoperable with a wide variety of containers (e.g., `TArray<…>` from Unreal Engine or `boost::static_vector`), requiring an additional copy to put it into something as simple as a `std::vector`.

 But, it would be unfair to judge the higher-level — if trashy — convenience API when there is a lower-level one present in virtual-based `codecvt` classes.
 These are member functions, and so the public-facing API and the protected, derive-ready API are both shown below: